 Antoni Gaudí's Design

-One year later, the modernist architect Antoni Gaudí took over as lead architect at the age of 31.
+One year later, the modernist architect Antoni Gaudí took over as lead architect at the age of thirty-one.
 From that moment on, Gaudí devoted most of his life to the construction of the church.

 Instead of sticking to the original plans, Gaudí changed the design drastically.
 The neo-Gothic style made way for Gaudí's trademark modernist style, which was based on forms found in nature.
 When he died in 1926 only